juancarlospaco/nim-telegram-ci/README.md

 - 0 Dependencies.
 - No config file.
 - Linux only, by design.
+- Firejail instead of Docker.
+- Building Nim 24/7 non-stop.
-- Real Hardware access, CPU/GPU/etc.
+- Real Hardware access, CPU/GPU/SSD/etc.
 - Several orders of magnitude faster than other CI.